Vivero/Kerbal-VR/README.md

 video cards, VR rendering resolutions, headset refresh rates, etc. It is difficult to achieve a smooth experience, but you may try the **Performance Tips** below.

-**You may experience random crashes while using the mod.
-You have been warned.**

 ## Requirements

 - [Module Manager](https://forum.kerbalspaceprogram.com/index.php?/topic/50533-140-16x-module-manager-402-february-3rd-2019-right-to-ludicrous-speed/)